 Don’t get me wrong, the trees are nice.
 They are tall without being wide, so you get the look of mature trees without the overbearing shade.
 Their fall color is spectacular and the falling leaves give us a lot of material for compost.
+They seems to take the heat here (long stretches of 100°+ F) with no problems, can tolerate winter temperatures down to zone 5, and have few diseases or pests that it succumbs to.
 However, they are rather narrow, so by themselves they can get lost in your yard.
 Their roots are shallow so they are not very drought resistant.
 In fact, at one point we were unaware that we had a sprinkler head that was blocked near one of the remaining trees, and that tree lost a few large branches over the course of a few months.
 We are pretty sure it was due to the ground being dry, even though the tree was getting moisture in other areas.

 My biggest gripe with this tree, though, are the seed pods.
 Look at these things!
 They are over an inch in diameter, they’re spiky, and they’re numerous.
 What this means is that you will have several foot stabbing, ankle turning, land mines scattered every year in your yard.
 If you decide to plant this tree, put it somewhere that the seed pods can fall away from any walking areas.

 The Old Man and I have debated about removing the remaining two trees for a while now.
 We probably will someday, but for now we enjoy the fall color and make the boys pick up the seed pods.
 Each winter, flocks of tiny birds swarm our trees to pick the seeds out before the pods fall, so at least we get a show and provide something for the locals.

 - Water: regular water, especially during dry spells